Act II: The Father of Death

 Act II: The Father of Death is the second album by indie rock band The Protomen, and the follow-up to the band's self-titled debut.
-The album also revisits the Mega Man-inspired rock opera concept from the band's first album, and functions as a prequel to the first release, focusing on the relationship between Thomas Light and Albert Wily before Wily's takeover of the city that functions as the story's primary setting.
+The album revisits the Mega Man-inspired rock opera concept from the band's first album, and functions as a prequel to the first release, focusing on the relationship between Thomas Light and Albert Wily before Wily's takeover of the city that functions as the story's primary setting.

+Background

 On September 1, 2009, the album's track list, cover art, and full title were revealed (previously, the band had referred to the album simply as Act II).
 The album was released a week later, on September 8, 2009.
-The group has stated that they were largely influenced by the 1984 movie Streets of Fire.
+The group has stated that they were largely influenced by the 1984 film Streets of Fire.

+The album was produced by Alan Shacklock.